fbpx Skip to main content

 Our Story

-The story of our charity organisation started when Danny Diliberto participated in a course through the Art of Living Foundation, inspiring him to create a project to give back to society.
+The story of our charity organisation started when Danny Diliberto our founder, participated in an Art of Living Foundation course that encouraged participants to give back to society.

-While walking the streets of Cape Town, he encountered a homeless man, wrapped in an old duvet, who was shouting and swearing at the world out of frustration.
+Being a Cape Town restaurateur, Danny decided to make use of his restaurant kitchen and cook up a fresh pot of soup to hand bowls out to homeless people in the city.
+While walking down the street in he encountered a homeless man, wrapped in an old duvet, who was shouting and swearing at the world out of frustration and despair.

 Three soup kitchen guests smiling whilst queueing for soup at a charity in Cape Town

 Danny offered him soup and instantly recognised the immense power of this simple gesture.
-The man stopped shouting, accepted the soup and thanked Danny before continuing on his way.
-The soup met a basic need.
-But, more than that, it also had the power to restore dignity, even if just for a moment.
+The man accepted the soup, then stopped shouting and looked Danny in the eyes thanking him, before calmly continuing on his way.
+This was a life-changing moment for Danny, as he realised in that moment that food has the power to touch lives with love, dignity and respect.

 Growing our impact